 Have you ever wondered what sort of metrics one can use to gauge the general interest/sentiment levels in the crypto markets?
 Whether the market is overly bullish or bearish?
 Wondered why some influential traders on CT (crypto twitter) have recently spoken out about the importance of metrics levels?

-In this article, we will take a look at some of the commonly used metrics in crypto and how they can be used to assess the interest/sentiment levels in the broader crypto market.
+In this article, we will take a look at 5 commonly used metrics in crypto and how they can be used to assess the interest/sentiment levels in the broader crypto market.

 If you have tried playing with leverage via perpetual contracts on exchanges before, you would have encountered a “funding rate” figure, usually at the top of the page.